 - to provide flexibility for exceptional circumstances.

-When space is needed, the Director of Residence Life may require a student living alone (in a room other than a single) to consolidate by finding a roommate from among other students in the same circumstance or move into another room.
-The Residence Life Coordinator will work with students to best resolve vacancy situations for the overall housing of Grinnell College students.
+When space is needed, the Director of Residence Life may require a student living alone (in a room other than a single) to consolidate with students in a similar circumstance, relocating to another room.
+The Residence Life Coordinator will work with students to resolve vacancy situations for the overall housing of Grinnell College students.
 The Department of Residence Life reserves the right to assign a roommate to a room at any time and does not require the permission of the current occupants of the room.

 Author: Residence Life